LeonardoDiCappuccino/ETeam_HIC_firmware/README.md

 This is the firmware sourcecode for the ETeam HIC, based on [DAPLink](https://daplink.io/) V0257 (Copyright © 2006-2023 Arm Ltd)
 It has been adapted to meet requirements and fixed related bugs.
-Due to the fragility of the project generator and modifications, DapLink V0257 currently the only working release so DO NOT UPDATE!
+Due to the fragility of the project generator and modifications, DAPLink V0257 currently the only working release so DO NOT UPDATE!

 # Requirements